Some Frequently Asked Questions:

 We all want a world where we can feel safe, happy, and play our part.
 ‘Peace & Social Justice’ means making that world a reality: one step at a time.

 The range of themes under the umbrella of peace & justice is very broad: from resisting the arms trade to supporting Faitrade, via working for a low-carbon future and showing solidarity with conscientious objectors.
 And if that all seems a bit daunting: don’t worry, we’re here to help!
-Pop in for a friendly chat about how you can get involved.
+Get in touch for a friendly chat about how you can get involved.

 How do you decide what topics to focus on?